popraf/popraf/README.md

 - [Feedback Prize - English Language Learning](https://www.kaggle.com/competitions/feedback-prize-english-language-learning) | Task was to assess the language proficiency of 8th-12th grade English Language Learners |

 #### Recommendation Systems
-- [OTTO – Multi-Objective Recommender System](https://www.kaggle.com/competitions/otto-recommender-system) | The goal of this competition was to predict e-commerce clicks, cart additions, and orders based on previous events in user sessions | Explored various methods and techniques, e.g. tqdm
+- [OTTO – Multi-Objective Recommender System](https://www.kaggle.com/competitions/otto-recommender-system) | The goal of this competition was to predict e-commerce clicks, cart additions, and orders based on previous events in user sessions | Explored various methods, techniques used in quantitative analysis
--->